-Keep scrolling to find out which others food give you a healthy dose of vitamin D and why it’s such an important nutrient to dose up on.
-(Spoiler: Your happiness and energy levels rely on it.)
+Keep scrolling to find out which other foods give you a healthy dose of vitamin D and why it’s such an important nutrient to dose up on.

 But it isn’t just eggs you want to be adding to your meal plans.
-As a side note, swerve the egg-white omelette because it’s the yolks that are the heroes.
-The Dieticians Association of Australia also added fish, mushrooms and milk to its list of sunny delights.
+As a side note, swerve the egg-white omelet because it’s the yolks that are the heroes.
+The Dietitian Association of Australia also added fish, mushrooms, and milk to its list of sunny delights.

 We all need vitamin D so our bodies can perform at optimum health, but you can find out if you’re lacking via a blood test.
 You can buy one online, or if you ask your GP, they should happily take the lead and will prescribe supplements if need be, although we’d recommend Wild Nutrition’s version, which is void of bulking agents and contains a high-strength vitamin D3.
 Of course, there’s no harm in taking one either way, especially when you can’t rely on the sun to show its face.
 Or go back to brunch—like we needed an excuse.